 The Department of Home Affairs provide an outline of how much a student should budget for living costs for themselves and any dependents.
 You can view it by visiting their Student visa - Step by Step instructions and by checking the information provided in Step 2 - Gather your documents > Evidence you have enough money for your stay.

 If your dependants are of school-age, you will be required to pay full fees for their schooling.
-You should allow at least A$8,000 to A$8,300 per year for the cost of each child's schooling.
+You should allow at least A$8,300 per year for the cost of each child's schooling.
+Costs vary between schools and you are responsible for finding out how much your child's schooling will cost.

 |Cinema ticket (student rates)||A$16.00|